akka/akka/akka-docs/rst/java/lambda-persistence.rst

 Message deletion
 ----------------

-It is possible to delete all messages (journaled by a single persistent actor) up to a specified sequence number, persistent actors may call the ``deleteMessages`` method.
+It is possible to delete all messages (journaled by a single persistent actor) up to a specified sequence number;
+Persistent actors may call the ``deleteMessages`` method to this end.

-Deleting messages in event sourcing based applications is typically either not used at all, or used in conjunction with :ref:`snapshotting <snapshots>`, i.e. after a snapshot has been successfully stored, a ``deleteMessages(toSequenceNr)`` up until the sequence number of the data held by that snapshot can be issued, to safely delete the previous events, while still having access to the accumulated state during replays - by loading the snapshot.
+Deleting messages in event sourcing based applications is typically either not used at all or used in conjunction with :ref:`snapshotting <snapshots>`, i.e. after a snapshot has been successfully stored, a ``deleteMessages(toSequenceNr)`` up until the sequence number of the data held by that snapshot can be issued to safely delete the previous events while still having access to the accumulated state during replays - by loading the snapshot.

 The result of the ``deleteMessages`` request is signaled to the persistent actor with a ``DeleteMessagesSuccess`` message if the delete was successful or a ``DeleteMessagesFailure`` message if it failed.

 Persistence status handling